Freediver descending into deep blue Malaysian waters

 saves lives.

-Project Life Aquatic was founded in Universiti Teknologi Malaysia, Kuala Lumpur in support of global drowning prevention and water confidence education by the United Nations and World Health Organisation— on top of helping people build resilience, awareness and mastery beneath the surface.
+Project Life Aquatic was founded in Universiti Teknologi Malaysia, Kuala Lumpur in support of global drowning prevention and water confidence education by the United Nations and World Health Organisation— on top of helping people build resilience, awareness and mastery on and beneath the surface.

 A Mission, Not A Service